 Hardware: Two SJ5000X Elite cameras were used to accomplish this task.
 These cameras were chosen due to being lightweight and having good photo quality.
 One of the cameras was modified to take photos in the near-infrared spectrum by removing the infrared light blocking filter and putting a visible light blocking filter in front of the camera.
-A relay circuit was also made to make the cameras take a synchronized photo every 10 seconds.
+A relay circuit was also made to make the cameras take a photo every 10 seconds at the same time.